amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

   }
 ```

-We `this.todoService.get` will issue an HTTP get and retrive all the tasks from the database and update the todos.
+We `this.todoService.get` will issue an HTTP get and retrieve all the tasks from the database and update the todos.
 It also updates the number of active tasks (the ones that are not done).

-The `getTodos` receives an argument (`route`) with the path that will be one of these: `all`, `active` or `complete`.
-However, MongoDb doesn't understand these words.
+The `getTodos` receives an argument (`route`) with the path that will be one of these: `all`, `active`, or `complete`.
+However, MongoDB doesn't understand these words.
 We have to map it (`mapToQuery`) to something a proper query like `{ isDone: true }`.
 This MongoDB will understand.

 > [e33d540](https://github.com/amejiarosario/angular-todo-app/commit/e33d540) - Angular TodoComponet updates

 #### Modifying the todos

-All the other operations, like update, clear, toggle are very similar.
-They trigger an action and then call `getTodos` so the UI is up to date with the latest changes.
+All the other operations, like the update, clear, toggle, are very similar.
+They trigger an action and then call `getTodos`, so the UI is up to date with the latest changes.

 That's all!